Frequently Asked Questions

 Whether you need a visa depends on your country of citizenship and your destination.
 Dragons will provide guidelines for US citizens when a visa is necessary.
 However, you are ultimately responsible for complying with visa requirements, and Dragons can’t guarantee that a visa will be granted.
 Students who are not US citizens must research and comply with any visa requirements for their origin and destination countries.

-Dragons requires the COVID-19 vaccine (with limited medical exemptions) and any vaccine required to enter a destination country.
+Dragons does not require any specific vaccines except if required by law to enter a destination country.
 When considering additional vaccines, the best person to consult is a licensed medical professional; Dragons cannot give this kind of advice.
 We recommend scheduling an appointment with a travel doctor to discuss recommended vaccines for your program region.

 Pay attention to the materials available in your MyDragons account and on the Yak Board!
 Also, read books or articles, watch films, or listen to music about the countries you are going to visit.
 If you can, start dipping your toes into the language – Duolingo and other language-learning apps are a great place to begin.